Executive Leadership Development

 The Foundation serves senior federal government and corporate executives for one-day and two-day examinations of the leadership example and genius of George C. Marshall.

-The premise is simple.
-George C. Marshall was the greatest American leader of the 20th century.
-His greatness was defined by his strong character, his reputation for honesty and candor, his commitment to solving tough problems, his capacity for hard work, his eye for detail, his optimism and his selfless service.
+Marshall's greatness was defined by his strong character, his reputation for honesty and candor, his commitment to solving tough problems, his capacity for hard work, his eye for detail, his optimism and his selfless service.
 There is something in his story that anyone can apply to his or her life.

 Past and Ongoing Leadership Programs for...